Anny-Moon/PDB-parser_for_dummies/README.md

 For people who are not familiar with pdb-format, but want to consider geometry of real experimental proteins (like I do).
-So they want to have a polymer chain of C-alpha atoms without double sites or any missing sites (then the link length is ~ 3.8 Å all the time).
+So they want to have a polymer chain of C-alpha atoms without double sites or any missing sites (then the link length is ~ 3.8 A all the time).

 ## Quick Start